Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/New-AzWebAppSlot.md

 ```

 ## DESCRIPTION
-The **New-AzureRmWebAppSlot** cmdlet creates an Azure Web App Slot in a given a resource group that uses the specified App Service plan and data center.
+The **New-AzWebAppSlot** cmdlet creates an Azure Web App Slot in a given a resource group that uses the specified App Service plan and data center.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> New-AzureRmWebAppSlot -ResourceGroupName Default-Web-WestUS -Name "ContosoSite" -AppServicePlan "ContosoServicePlan" -Slot "Slot001"
+PS C:\> New-AzWebAppSlot -ResourceGroupName Default-Web-WestUS -Name "ContosoSite" -AppServicePlan "ContosoServicePlan" -Slot "Slot001"
 ```

 This command creates a Slot named Slot001 under an existing Web App names ContosoSite in the existing resource group named Default-Web-WestUS in data center West US.